jlmelville/smallvis/docs/umap.md

 (in the context of `smallvis`) of being faster to optimize because the gradient is simpler.

-Finally, the normalized version of nt-UMAP is even closer to the t-SNE results.
+The normalized version, nt-UMAP, is even closer to the t-SNE results and can be optimized easily via the DBD method.
+It may be that there is something about the normalization that causes DBD to start working well.
+Or there may be a scheme to balance the positive and negative parts of the gradient that makes DBD start working with un-normalized (and hence separable) cost functions.
+This might be worth looking into.